The Tring Natural History Museum: A Complete Visitor’s Guide

 Just a little way out of London in the Hertfordshire town of Tring you can find the Tring Natural History Museum.
 It’s tucked away on the edge of the town in a quiet and relatively unassuming building (compared to the grandeur of the Natural History Museum in London).

-We hadn’t given it much thought because there was no way it could compare to the London Natural History Museum… or could it?
+We hadn’t given it much thought because there was no way it could compare to the London Natural History Museum (one of the best museums in London for kids and one of the most visited London attractions with kids)… or could it?

 Having visited the London Natural History Museum many times (the most visited museum in Europe with over 5 million visits a year), we didn’t think it would be worth visiting such a small museum that would pale in comparison.